For Students: News and Updates About Federal Financial Aid & the FAFSA

 Workforce Pell Grant program

-The law creates a Workforce Pell Grant program that opens up accredited shorter term training programs between 8–15 weeks of instruction to be eligible to be covered by the Pell Grant.
-This is set to begin on July 1, 2026, for the 2026-27 school year, however it may take more time for the Department of Education to roll out this program.
-It is possible this may be delayed beyond the 2026-27 school year.
+The newly created Workforce Pell Grant program will open up accredited shorter term training programs between 8–15 weeks of instruction to be eligible to be covered by the Pell Grant.
+This is set to begin on July 1, 2026, for the 2026-27 school year, however it will take more time before programs are approved to be eligible for workforce Pell.
 It excludes remedial, non-credit, English language learning, or study abroad coursework.

 What is happening to borrowers whose student loans are in default?

-On April 7, the Department of Homeland Security and the Internal Revenue Service signed a memorandum of understanding.
+On April 7, 2025, the Department of Homeland Security and the Internal Revenue Service signed a memorandum of understanding.
 This means ICE officers can ask the IRS for information about immigrants who have final orders of removal or are under criminal investigation, including for failing to leave the country after 90 days.
 This is a substantial change in how IRS data are used.
-Previously, IRS policy encouraged immigrants to pay taxes, and assured undocumented taxpayers that their information is confidential.
-This NPR article has more information.
+Previously, IRS policy encouraged immigrants to pay taxes and assured undocumented taxpayers that their information was confidential.
+There have been lawsuits alleging that this data-sharing agreement is illegal.
+This AP article has more information.

 The data-sharing agreement between ICE and the IRS does not grant access to FAFSA data.
 FAFSA data is distinct from the information maintained by the IRS.
 To our understanding, this data-sharing agreement will not impact the use of the Direct Data Exchange (DDX) on the FAFSA.
 Granting consent for the use of the DDX does not present any additional risk of information exposure.